Overview of Cisco's Catalyst Line of Wi-Fi 6 and Wi-Fi 6E Access Points

-Cisco's Catalyst line of 802.11ax (referred to as W-Fi 6) wireless access points improve on previous generation 802.11ac (called Wi-Fi 5) APs by delivering lower latency and more predictable performance, supporting higher client density, providing greater security, saving energy for battery-powered mobile devices, and offering more flexibility for handling new types of Internet-of-Things (IoT) endpoints.
+Cisco's Catalyst line of 802.11ax (referred to as W-Fi 6 and Wi-Fi 6E) wireless access points improve on previous generation 802.11ac (called Wi-Fi 5) APs by delivering lower latency and more predictable performance, supporting higher client density, providing greater security, saving energy for battery-powered mobile devices, and offering more flexibility for handling new types of Internet-of-Things (IoT) endpoints.

 Progent's Cisco CCIE-certified Wi-Fi experts offer online or on-premises consulting and technical support services to help businesses of any size to plan, configure, upgrade, tune, manage and troubleshoot Catalyst indoor and outdoor Wi-Fi 6 access point systems for any network architecture or site.
 Progent's Cisco-certified CCIE network infrastructure consultants and Cisco wireless controller consultants can also assist you to integrate your Wi-Fi environment seamlessly with your local wired network and your cloud infrastructure to build a unified ecosystem with centralized management and practically unlimited expandability.
 Progent can also provide economical Wi-Fi site surveys to assist you to plan an efficient deployment of Wi-Fi access points that includes the selection of appropriate Catalyst AP devices and their optimal placement based on your site's physical layout and RF environment as well as your anticipated application loads, client density, and endpoint types.

 Cisco's Catalyst Wi-Fi 6 access points support the performance and scale of the 802.11ax standard

 Cisco Catalyst 9100 Series Wi-Fi 6 Wireless Access Points